How Criminal Cases Actually Work, The Map Nobody Gives You

 What defendants should know about trial:

 Trial is not like television.
 The "surprise witness" moment almost never happens.
-Cases are decided on the strength of preparation — the motions filed, the witnesses located, the expert witnesses lined up, the cross-examinations prepared — all of which happens before the first day of trial.
+Cases are decided on the strength of preparation.
+The motions filed, the witnesses located, the expert witnesses lined up, the cross-examinations prepared.
+All of which happens before the first day of trial.

 The attorneys who win at trial are those who prepared to win at trial.
 Preparation is the defense.
-Cross-examination skill, closing argument technique, jury selection strategy — these aren't improvised.
+Cross-examination skill, closing argument technique, jury selection strategy.
+These aren't improvised.
 They're the product of extensive work done in the months before the jury is seated.

 The most significant decisions often happen before trial even begins: which witnesses to call, which evidence to challenge, which themes to build the defense around, how to frame the defendant's story.